 On the third day before the Ides of August he [Hadrian] received the news of Trajan’s death, and this day he appointed as the anniversary of his accession.
 HA Hadr.
 4.7

 During the previous night, Dio relates that Hadrian dreamt that he was touched by a fire from heaven but was left unharmed.
 Hadrian took prophecies and omens seriously and related these to his rise to power.

 He [Hadrian] had dreamed before the day in question that a fire descended out of heaven, the day being perfectly clear and bright, and fell first upon the left side of his throat, passing then to the right side, though it neither frightened nor injured him.
 Dio Cassius, 68, 2

 At the time of Trajan’s death, the Roman empire had reached its greatest development with the incorporation of Armenia and Mesopotamia as new provinces.
-Realising the untenable position that the annexation of Mesopotamia had created, Hadrian decided not to follow in the footsteps of his adopted father.
-Indeed, Trajan’s adventures in the East ended in ultimate failure and the costs involved had drained the public finances.
+Realising the untenable position that the annexation of Mesopotamia had created, Hadrian decided not to follow in the footsteps of his adoptive father.
+Indeed, Trajan’s adventures in the East ultimately failed, and the costs involved drained the public finances.
 Within a few days of assuming power, Hadrian decided to withdraw the troops from Trajan’s new provinces beyond the Euphrates, returning Mesopotamia and Armenia to their client kings.
 Meanwhile, the last pockets of resistance left over from the so-called Kitos War (the Jewish uprisings in Cyrenaica, Cyprus and Egypt –tumultu Iudaico- that broke out in AD 115) had to be quelled.

 Finally, a double donative was paid to the soldiers to ensure their loyalty.